walkerrandolphsmith/walkerrandolphsmith.github.com/src/content/posts/electron-starter.md

 ## Setup

-The entire application can be created with only three files: `package.json`, `index.js`, and 'index.html'.
+The entire application can be created with only three files: `package.json`, `index.js`, and `index.html`.
 We will create a directory like
 ```
 app/
+├── README.md
+├── .gitignore
 ├── package.json
 ├── index.js
 └── index.html